Thunder2103/Algorithms-Visualiser/README.md

 3. While step is less than n, set prev to the value of step and then increment step by $\sqrt{n}$. <br>
 If prev is greater than or equal to n, return false.
 Else if the value at index step is greater than target, break loop.
 4. Initialize a loop starting at the value of prev until prev + $\sqrt{n}$
-5. If the current index is equal to the target, return true
+5. If the current index is equal to the target, return 1
-6. If the current index is greater than the target, return false
+6. If the current index is greater than the target, return 0
 7. Else repeat steps 5 - 6 until reached index corresponding to prev + $\sqrt{n}$

 Time Complexity: O($\sqrt{n}$)<br>